Connor-McCartney/Connor-McCartney.github.io/_pages/htb/phantom-check.md

-I made a janky parser that grabs the powershell payload
+I made a janky parser that grabs the powershell payloads (includes outputs too)

 ```python